david-soto-m/sliding_window_alt/README.md

 However, I have published this crate.
 My reasons are:

-1. It is always filled from the creations, always returning same sized iterators and vectors.
+1. It is always filled from the creation, always returning same sized iterators and vectors.
 This is specially useful for mathematical manipulations.
 This would be a breaking change for the other crates, and is the reason there is a new crate instead of a contribution to those crates.

 1. It adds on to `circular_queue` indexing, vector return, and a bunch of `PartialEqs` implementations.

 1. It is 100% safe.

+1. Has no dependencies and is fast to build, (it's a small target, where actual LOC are about 130).

 # How